alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 The logicians in the audience would probably like me to note that the query model and the data model are, in fact, the exact same.
 </aside>

-To illustrate that, here's how I implemented priority moves for my Pokemon draft league.
+To illustrate that, here's how I implemented priority moves for my Pokémon draft league.

-Pokemon draft is pretty much what it sounds like.
+Pokémon draft is pretty much what it sounds like.
-Pokemon are given a point value based on how good they are, each player is given a certain amount of points to spend, and you draft until every player has spent their points.
+Pokémon are given a point value based on how good they are, each player is given a certain amount of points to spend, and you draft until every player has spent their points.
-Your team ends up with about 8-11 Pokemon and each week you go head to head against another person in the league.
+Your team ends up with about 8-11 Pokémon and each week you go head to head against another person in the league.
 My friend and [WMI](https://wemakeinter.net/) collaborator [Morry](https://wttdotm.com/) invited me to his a couple years ago and I've been hooked on the format ever since.

 The games are 6v6, so a big part of the battle is preparing for all the possible combinations of six your opponent could bring, and putting together six of your own that can handle all of them.

-Naturally, you can only build teams with the Pokemon you drafted.
+Naturally, you can only build teams with the Pokémon you drafted.
 I just made that predicate my name: `alex/1`.

 ```prolog